NosiphoNsibande/iKhokha/README.md

 # iKhokha products landing page
-Recreate the recreate the iKhokha products landing page
+Recreate the iKhokha products landing page

 ## Things to take note:
 The assessment was created using HTML, CSS and Bootsrap.